Victoryismine52/mining-syndicate-platform/packages/code-explorer/README.md

 - Only a subset of languages is highlighted out of the box; additional grammars require separate imports.
 - The viewer is read‑only and intended for inspection, not editing.

+## Team Profiles

+Each team member maintains a personal Markdown file to share status updates and contact information.
+These profiles help the team coordinate work and keep project context in one place.

+### Required sections

+Every profile should include the following headings:

+- Introduction
+- Biography
+- Core Skills & Tools
+- Contact & Availability
+- Current Assignment
+- Current Task Notes
+- Project Notes
+- Urgent Notes

+### File naming

+Name files using the pattern `<Role>_<Name>-<Surname>.md`, for example `Product_Manager-Ava_Wu.md`.

+### Editing guidelines

+- Update sections as work progresses.
+- Remove or clear items that are complete.
+- Keep **Urgent Notes** empty when no urgent items remain.

+### Updating your profile

+Open your Markdown file, edit the relevant sections with current information, then save and commit the changes.
+Repeat whenever your status changes.